Modeling the Spread of Multiple Contagions on Multilayer Networks

-In the classical SIS model, when a single contagion is presented in the system, the node's state is defined with two variables: the probability that the node $i$ is susceptible $p_{S, i}$ and the probability that the node $i$ is infected $p_{I, i}$.
-Clearly, these two variables are not independent since $p_{S, i} + p_{I, i} = 1$.
+In the classical SIS model, when a single contagion is presented in the system, the node's state is defined with two variables: the probability that the node $i$ is susceptible $p^\emptyset_{i}$ and the probability that the node $i$ is infected $p^I_{ i}$.
+Clearly, these two variables are not independent since $p^\emptyset_{i} + p^I_{i} = 1$.
 Here, for $m$ co-circulating contagions, the number of variables each node has is $2^m$, out of which $2^m -1$ are independent.
 The power set of ${ H}$, ${\cal P}({ H})$, is the set of all subsets of ${ H}$, including the empty set and ${ H}$ itself.
-Let $p_{L, i}$ be the probability that the node $i$ is currently infected (contaminated) by all contagious entities in the set ${ L}$, ${ L} \in {\cal P}({ H})$.
-Clearly, $\sum_{{ L} \in {\cal P}({ H} )} p_{L, i} = 1$.
+Let $p^L_{i}$ be the probability that the node $i$ is currently infected (contaminated) by all contagious entities in the set ${ L}$, ${ L} \in {\cal P}({ H})$.
+Clearly, $\sum_{{ L} \in {\cal P}({ H} )} p^L_{i} = 1$.
 The current contagious set of a node can be changed by one of three mechanisms.
-The first mechanism is mutation: a contagious entity mutates into another entity.
-We assume that this mechanism is described with a probability rate: $\mu^{\delta \alpha }$ denotes the rate at which $\delta$ mutates into $\alpha \in { H}$.
-The second mechanism is analogous to the node curing from the contagious entity $\delta$ and $\gamma^\delta$ represents the mean recovery rate.
-The third mechanism is transmission and is analogous to node infecting with a contagion from its neighbors.
+The first mechanism is mutation: a contagion mutates into another contagion.
+We assume that this mechanism is described with a rate: $\mu_{c b }$ denotes the rate at which $c$ mutates into $b$.
+The second mechanism is analogous to the node healing from contagion $c$ and $\gamma^c$ represents the recovery rate.
+The third mechanism is transmission and is analogous to a node being infected with a disease from its neighbors.
 This mechanism is the only network-induced mechanism resulting in the change of the set ${ L}$ due to contact with the neighbors and we also refer to it as the contact-induced change mechanism of the set ${ L}$.
-This mechanism is described with a quantity $\beta^\kappa_{\alpha}$.
+This mechanism is described with a quantity $\beta^c_{l}$.
 Table \ref{table-1} summarizes all quantities used in the paper.
-The model reads: \begin{widetext}